oiax/tgweb/README.md

 ### Cusotom color names

-Creating a file named `color_scheme.yml` in the `src` directory allows you to define custom color names for Tailwind CSS.
+Creating a file named `color_scheme.toml` in the `src` directory allows you to define custom color names for Tailwind CSS.

 A custom color name is a combination of a _palette_ and a _modifier_.